 They're also setting up internal processes to manage new data subject rights, such as the right to be forgotten.

 "With all this stuff, interpretation is always the hardest part and understanding what are the actions that we actually need to carry out," says Gateley.
 "The real solution is working with lawyers that can really put it into plain English for us.

 Gateley is confident that the good data practices embedded in CharlieHR have left it well placed to meet its readiness deadline in February 2018.
 The company has mapped all its data, conducts training on a quarterly basis, uses Slack channels for audit purposes and adds any new GDPR processes to existing internal systems that users already understand.

-"I would say one of the really key things here is just cultural change for most organisations.," says Gateley.
-"We're lucky that we have been focusing on culture of the highest standards for information and data security from day one.
+"I would say one of the really key things is just cultural change for most organisations," says Gateley.
+"We're lucky that we have been focusing on having a culture of the highest standards for information and data security from day one.

 "We're a 19-person organisation so still pretty small, but when we were four people, so when we just started, we were doing things like Cyber Essentials and started that process there so it's been embedded in the organisational culture from day one.
 We take this stuff seriously anyway.
 It's not a huge shift for us."

 The good preparations have left him positive about the potential for GDPR to provide the public with transparency on how their data is used.

 "I'm not sure that's always happened, so I think GDPR's going to be really good at upping the baseline across a bunch of companies."

 London startup Sunlight has had to address similar issues in its GDPR preparations.
 The company produces an employee learning and development platform that gives staff control over their professional development and has to worry about both its internal data protection practices and those of its suppliers.

 "We try to adhere to best practices as much as possible, but with GDPR we definitely did have to make additional adjustments, specifically when finding out how our providers were also preparing for GDPR,” says Juan Lagrange, Sunlight's co-founder.